blacklightpy/vaultofknowledge/Family Trees.md

 The numbers obtained in both ways won't match up though for obvious reasons, as the tracks of exploration will turn out different.

 ### Model 3: Going up and down
 This was what I thought the real answer was when I started writing this article, only to later realize that I had made a minor mistake.
-In the end, going up and down traverses both up and down, as well as towards the left and right directions outward
+In the end, going up and down traverses both up and down, as well as towards the sides outward going up and down in a zigzag motion.

+Going up and down will only end if you have enough data, and people intermarry well enough.
+That may not be ideal, and hence won't be possible with any real world data.
+# Data Structure
+I sketched a data structure to connect each person with their relationships to form a full family tree while I was sleepy.
+Here's how it is:

 ```C++
 class Person {